evmos/evmos/x/fees/spec/01_concepts.md

 When a transaction is executed, the entire fee amount `gasLimit * gasPrice` is sent to the `FeeCollector` Module Account during the `AnteHandler` execution.
 After the EVM executes the transaction, the user receives a refund of `(gasLimit - gasUsed) * gasPrice`.

 Therefore, the user only pays for the execution: `txFee = gasUsed * gasPrice`.
-This is the transaction fee distributed between developers and validators, in accordance with the `x/fees` module parameters: `DeveloperShares`, `ValidatorShares`.
+This is the transaction fee distributed between developers and validators, in accordance with the `x/fees` module parameter: `DeveloperShares`.
 This distribution is handled through the `PostTxProcessing` [Hook](./05_hooks.md).

 ### Address Derivation